nipungoel11/hello-world/README.md

 # hello-world
-My first repiository
+print "My first repiository"
-Hello world!
+print "Hello world!"
-I am getting familiar with github.
+        #I am getting familiar with github.
-Life is a game ..
+        #Life is a game ..
 A game with no name..